brucelit/alignments4ppm/README.md

 **\dataset** folder contains the event logs used in this study.
 The event logs were sorted by time and chronologically divided, with the first 80% of the traces used as the training set and the remaining 20% as the test set.

 ## Impelemented approach
-The technique can be used as a standalone tool from the command line.
+The prediction technique can be used as a standalone tool from the command line.
 ### Single trace prediction
 To predict the next activity of a prefix <Insert ticket, Assign seriousness, Take in charge ticket>, run the following command:
 ```